Acoustic Retrofits Only Fix 60% of the Problem: Why Early Planning is Vital

 Integrated planning allows treatment to go where it will do the most work.
 Rear walls in auditoriums get optimal treatment during construction.
 Upper wall zones in restaurants receive integrated treatment as part of the fit-out.
 The acoustic solution becomes part of the architecture rather than an addition to it.

-What This Means for Design Projects
+What This Means for Architects and Interior Designers

 For architects and interior designers specifying acoustic solutions in new projects, the practical implication is straightforward: the earlier acoustics enter the conversation, the more options are on the table.